 When I began to express my dismay about the lack of sake on the flight, for example, she not only completed my sentence (“I’ve never been on a flight to Japan,” I began, and she immediately followed “without sake.”), but managed to find some buried in the plane’s galley.
 Or, when I asked for a cup of green tea she actually went to get some matcha powder and whipped it up right at my seat, while conversing with me about the book I was reading, Haruki Marukami’s 1Q84, and how it related to where I was headed.

-AA Business Class Food Quality and Seat Comfort
+AA Business Class Food Quality and American Business Class Seats

 Had Sandra been as successful in finding the umeshu liqueur as she’d been with the phantom sake, I would literally have had zero complaints about transpacific business class on American Airlines.